ABOUT KAI CORREA

 As a player, Kai was an All-Conference Infielder at Waiakea High School in Hilo, Hawaii, helping to lead Waiakea to back-to-back top 3 state finishes.
 Collegiately at Puget Sound, he played second base, third base, and shortstop from 2007-2011.
 As a senior captain, he was a key contributor in Puget Sound’s 2011-second place conference finish, the school’s best finish since joining the Northwest Conference in 2000.

-Kai got a degree in History from University of Puget Sound in 2011.
-He and his fiancé Brittany live in Windsor, Colorado in the offseason.
+Kai received his degree in History from University of Puget Sound in 2011.
+He and his wife Brittany live in Windsor, Colorado in the offseason.